Ohio Civil War Books in Print Page 1

 Battery H, First Ohio Light Artillery: The James Barnett Papers; General James Barnett, Captain James Huntington, and Second Lieutenant William Parmellee Jr.

 by Edward C. Browne Jr. 202 pgs.
-Paperback, photos, maps, illustrations, appendix, notes, bibliography, index.
+Paperback.
 Little Miami Publishing Company.
 Milford.
 Ohio.
 2009

 William James Smith's Memoirs of the Second Ohio Volunteer Cavalry, Company M.